sumanth-21/Husky-Setup/README.md

 ```sh
 # `pre-push` hook will execute to test if the branch name is matching the required pattern
 ```
-push will be successful if above hook returns true
+Your push will be successful if 'pre-push' hook returns true

 # Documentation